Tarnaka: History

-The area was predominantly inhabited by locals.
-As time passed they moved out and the Mudaliars, who were camp followers of the British, made immense contributions for the growth of education and health care.
+The area was predominantly inhabited by Tamil mudaliar community before Independence.
+The land records clearly showed huge jagirdar from the community.As time passed they moved out and the Mudaliars, who were camp followers of the British, made immense contributions for the growth of education and health care.
 This explained the growth of the Secunderabad Club from a public room, as stated by Narendra Luther, who is an authority in Hyderabad history.
 This area had big vineyards and every nook and corner was checkered with large trees.

 Until the IT boom hit Hyderabad, this place was one of the most serene ones to reside, with large bungalows and villas.
 The huge mango, gulmohar, Ashoka and tamarind trees spread over the roads provided huge shadows and an extremely pleasant feel in hot summer.
 Tarnaka was a well planned and organised place which old timers would swear.
 At turn of the new millennium — with IT revolution hitting hard with large influx of population and settlers — the area swelled with many more apartments and commercial buildings giving a complete new look.
 The tree canopy was so dense that people never needed to bother about shade in summer.
 Even today the area does have its trees and vegetation which may not be as dense but still has the glimpses of past.
 South Lallaguda is a nearby area, which together with the area around Mettuguda used to be known as Little England, due to cluster of an Anglo Indian community that primarily consisted of employees at the Secunderabad Railway carriage workshop.